 - With a wooden spoon, stir dynamically the simmering water by describing a circle shape.
 The aim is to create a vortex in which the egg will be dropped;

 - Drop the egg into the vortex (the vortex will coat the egg white around the yolk);

-- Let it cook for 3 minutes and remove from the pot,
+- Let it cook for 3 minutes and remove it from the pot,

 - Repeat this step one egg at a time.

-- Serve one poached egg by person in a bowl with a ladle of sauce on top
+- Serve one poached egg by guest in a bowl with a ladle of sauce on top

-- Epoisses Cheese being already pretty salty, do not add salt to this recipe!
+- Epoisses Cheese is already pretty salty, therefore, do not add salt to this recipe!

 - Cooking the poached eggs for 3 minutes will result in a perfectly runny yolk.

 - Prep Time: 15

 - Cook Time: 20

 - Category: Dinner

 - Calories: 260